FAQ

 - What I can do with Redox?

-- What is a Unix-like OS?
+- What is an Unix-like OS?

 - What programs can Redox run?